orbitjs/orbit/packages/@orbit/store/README.md

 # @orbit/store

-An in-memory data store for Orbit.
+An in-memory data store that supports complex querying and updating.
+Because stores maintain data in immutable data structures, they can be efficiently forked.
+Forked stores can diverge from the master store, and then the changes can be merged later.

 ## Installation